soulflyer/keywords-mongo/README.md

 # keywords-mongo

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to read a table of keywords from a file exported by aperture and use it to build a database.

 ## Usage

-FIXME
+save-keywords [options] KeywordListFile

+options:
+-h
+-d <database>
+-k <keyword-collection>

 ## License

-Copyright © 2015 FIXME
+Copyright Iain Wood © 2015

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License version 1.0